 MACL: Master of Arts in Christian Leadership

-The Department of Theology offers the Master of Arts in Christian Leadership (MACL) as graduate program designed to prepare students for ministry, both lay and vocational, in their churches.
-Building upon the core elements of biblical and theological knowledge, the program focuses on developing your skills for serving as a leader in Christian ministry, in whatever setting God leads you.
+The Department of Theology offers the Master of Arts in Christian Leadership (MACL) as a graduate program designed to prepare students for ministry – both lay and vocational – in their churches.
+Building upon the core elements of biblical and theological knowledge, the program focuses on developing your skills for serving as a leader in Christian ministry, and in whatever setting God leads you.
 Drawing from our specific focus on the Bible, graduates of the MACL program at HBU can responsibly apply biblical truths to contemporary ministry settings.

 Advantages and Opportunities

 Through close interaction with experienced faculty in small, seminar-style classes, students in HBU’s Master of Arts in Christian Leadership program will be challenged to grow intellectually and spiritually in their servant leadership.
 One of the greatest strengths of our program is the personal interaction with faculty.
-Our MACL classes are capped so that we can achieve our target of 12-15 students in each so we can get to know you personally.
+Our MACL classes are capped so that we can achieve our target of 12 to 15 students in each so we can get to know you personally.
 In addition, rather than always lecturing and merely giving you all the right answers, our classes are primarily seminar-style, in which we read texts together and discuss them in community, which allows us all to learn from the diverse ministry experiences of those in the classroom.
-This not only encourages a deeper engagement with texts and ideas, but also prepares you to engage in ministry through empathy and .discussion rather than just talking at people.
+This not only encourages a deeper engagement with texts and ideas, but also prepares you to engage in ministry through empathy and discussion.

 We offer the majority of our classes in the evening, in classes that meet one night a week, so you can easily wrap your studies around your work commitments.
 In addition, we have a growing number of 8-week online classes that allow students the flexibility to fit your lifestyle.